dejanbatanjac/dejanbatanjac.github.io/_posts/2021-01-16-probability-notation.md

 * $X$
 * $\mathrm x$

-> We need to distinguish between algebra unknown variable $x$, and probability random variable $\mathrm x$.
+> We need to distinguish between algebraic unknown variable $x$, and probability random variable $\mathrm x$.

 The probability that $\mathrm x = x$ is denoted as $P( x )$.